 - Adding analytics

 Database lookup before creating every link was problematic.
 I decided to fix it first.
 After some digging, I came across Probabilistic Data Structures.
 The possible candidates were Bloom Filters, Cuckoo Filters and Quotient Filters.
 After some testing and thinking, I picked Bloom Filters.

-When I was looking for implementations, I found out that Bitly had one old implementation in their GitHub repo 2.
-I used bloom after writing a thread-safe wrapper around it.
+I used bloom and wrote a thread-safe wrapper around it.
 By using that to lookup before generating IDs, the lookup time reduced significantly.

 Increasing creation speed